nurse-treats-bruised-female-patient-955x288

 Step 1: Earn a High School Diploma or GED (Four Years)

-Completing high school or earning a GED is the first step towards becoming a forensic NP.
+Completing high school or earning a GED is the first step toward becoming a forensic NP.
 Students should focus on math and science classes to prepare them for additional studies.

 Step 2: Earn a Nursing Degree (Two to Four Years)